monix/shade/README.md

-# Shade - an Asynchronous Memcached Client for Scala
+# Shade - a Reactive Memcached Client for Scala

 Shade is a Memcached client based on the de-facto Java library [SpyMemcached](https://code.google.com/p/spymemcached/).